News Archive

 Read more

-Artists recruited for Bristol's new Southmead Hospital
+Artists recruited for new Southmead Hospital

 Internationally acclaimed and local artists will be appointed to deliver art commissions for the new £430m Southmead Private Finance Initiative (PFI) development in Bristol.